Initial ACCNS-AG Certification

 - Supervised clinical practice relevant to the specialty.

 - Legal, ethical and professional responsibilities of the CNS.

 - Curriculum is consistent with competencies of adult-gerontology CNS practice.

 - Five hundred (500) supervised clinical hours in all roles of the adult-gerontology CNS within the graduate program.

-- All clinical hours must be focused on the care of adult-gerontology patients.
-A portion of the total clinical hours must be focused on wellness and a portion on acute care, in the adult-gerontology patient population (young adults, older adults and frail elderly).
+- All clinical hours must be in the direct care of adult-gerontology patients.
+A portion of the total clinical hours must be focused on wellness and a portion on acute care, in the adult-gerontology patient population (includes young adults, older adults and frail elderly).

 - Supervised clinical experience is directly related to the knowledge and all role components of the adult-gerontology CNS.

-- Those making up clinical or didactic coursework to meet ACCNS-AG exam eligibility must complete all make-up courses in a postmaster’s certificate or DNP program.
+- Those making up clinical or didactic coursework to meet ACCNS-AG exam eligibility must complete make-up courses in a post-graduate certificate or DNP program.